finery-bi/finery/README.md

 ## Charts

-Blazer will automatically generate charts based on the types of the columns returned in your query.
+Finery will automatically generate charts based on the types of the columns returned in your query.

 **Note:** The order of columns matters.